 Multiple manos would have been used and worn out in a heavily used metate.
 Whether they were worn out or not, manos were frequently repurposed as lapstones, abraders, and even redesigned into donut stones or hoes.
 Some heavily used metates have holes in the bottom, but not from wear—rather, the holes were intentionally made as a way to signal the end of a metate’s use-life.
 Metates were often recycled into roasting pits and hornos as rocks that would hold the heat from coals.
 I’m beginning to wonder if this was also a form of intentional destruction and not just convenience.

 Ultimately, does it matter what terms we use for artifacts?
 In a word, yes.
 It is important to standardize the type names we use for manos and metates so that we can be sure that different researchers are indeed talking about the same things (or about completely different things, as the case may be).
 This allows us to analyze when and where different types of artifacts occur.
-My colleague Jane Sliva and I recently co-authored a paper in which we talk about the movement of key artifacts around the U.S. Southwest.
-Jane uses projectile point designs and I use the designs of metates and other ground stone artifacts to model the movements of individuals, families, or small groups.
+My colleague RJ Sliva and I recently co-authored a paper in which we talk about the movement of key artifacts around the U.S. Southwest.
+RJ uses projectile point designs and I use the designs of metates and other ground stone artifacts to model the movements of individuals, families, or small groups.
 Without standardized, rigorously defined terminology, this kind of synthetic research is difficult to conduct and even more complicated to communicate to other archaeologists.
 Being on the same page with our words leads to better science.